andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 much to our chagrin.

 According to the *Brittania*'s website their *passengers-to-space-ratio* is 33.
 It does not specify units.
-Since this is the first cruise ship website I've had the pleasure of visiting I'm unsure if that's a good number.
-Is that a selling point among cruise lines? *Climb aboard the luxurious USS Dysentery with an industry leading 25 passengers-to-space-ratio!
+I'm unsure if this is good.
+Is *PTSR* a selling point among cruise ships? *Climb aboard the luxurious USS Dysentery with an industry leading 25 passengers-to-space-ratio!
 USS Dysentery.
 Escape the smell.*

 Bright and early we hop aboard the *Future of the Fjords*, the first